wp-plugins/redi-restaurant-reservation/readme.txt

 = Other plugins =
 * If you need to manage more complex reservations, please check our <a href="http://wordpress.org/plugins/redi-reservation/" target="_blank">ReDi Reservation</a>
  plugin too.
+* Improve restaurant turnaround time by allowing clients to call a waiter with help of their smart phones via mobile web page. <a href="http://wordpress.org/plugins/qr-code-waiter-calling-system/" target="_blank">Open QR Code Waiter Calling System plugin</a>

 == Installation ==